Tyrrrz/Tyrrrz.me/data/blog/additional-nuget-files-in-new-csproj/Post.md

 This will cause MSBuild to copy `SOME_NATIVE_LIBRARY.dll` to output directory on every build.

-However, to make sure the external file and targets are added into the NuGet package we also need to add an additional item group:
+However, to make sure the external file and targets are included in the NuGet package we also need to add the following item group:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">